Actively Recruiting

 - Dissection of the abdominal aorta without intestinal ischemia

-- Traumatic rupture of digestive arteries
+- Traumatic rupture of the digestive arteries

-- Patient refuses to participate in research
+- Patient opposes participation in research

 - Patient under guardianship or curatorship

-- Vulnerable patients including pregnant or breastfeeding women, persons deprived of liberty, minors, or adults unable or unwilling to give consent
+- Vulnerable patients including pregnant or breastfeeding women, persons deprived of their liberty, minors, or adults unable or unwilling to give consent

 AI-Screening